DevAndroidPointMobile/RfidSample/README.md

 # RfidSample

-This is a sample application provided to demonstrate integration with RFID hardware using `ParamConfigManager`.
+This is a sample application demonstrating basic RFID feature integration on Android.
-Please ensure that your development environment meets the requirements below to avoid build issues and runtime errors.
+Please make sure your development environment meets the following specifications to ensure successful build and execution.

 ---